RopeWiki/commonjs/README.md

-This repository enables more standard development for MediaWiki:Common.js.
+This repository enables more effective development for MediaWiki:Common.js than attempting to edit a 5500-line monolithic file.

 ## Usage